FanuelRamos/TasksAPI/README.md

 # TasksAPI

 * This is an API allows you to manage tasks
-* Pritice the Clean Achitecture consepts [SOLID] was the big motivation to do this project!
+* Pritice the Clean Achitecture concepts [SOLID] was the big motivation to do this project!
 * NodeJS, TypeScript and MongoDB was the stacks choosed to this journey

 # Run the Project